QueerCodeOrg/queercodeberlin.github.io/coc.md

 This code of conduct is [open to any suggestions](https://github.com/QueerCodeBerlin/queercodeberlin.github.io//edit/master/coc.md){:target="_blank"} and [criticism](mailto:queer-code-berlin@googlegroups.com){:target="_blank"}: we are happy to learn and improve.
 You can also see the [history of this document](https://github.com/QueerCodeBerlin/queercodeberlin.github.io/commits/master/coc.md){:target="_blank"} if you're interested.

-## Attribution
+## Licence and  Attribution

-This Code of Conduct is based on the [Berlin Code of Conduct](http://berlincodeofconduct.org/) and [HAEQS Code of Conduct](https://haeqs.xyz/code-of-conduct/).
+This Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license.
+It is based on the [Berlin Code of Conduct](http://berlincodeofconduct.org/), which is distributed under the same license. and [HAEQS Code of Conduct](https://haeqs.xyz/code-of-conduct/).
 We essentially just mixed together what they did.
 Thanks, people, for the wonderful work &hearts;

 References:
 Dreher, T. (2009).
 “Eavesdropping with permission: the politics of listening for safer speaking spaces.”
 Borderlands ejournal, 8(1), 1-29.